ytakefuji/pypi_executable_package/README.md

 $ twine upload dist/*
 If the command is successful, pypi link will be shown.

-entry_points in setuptools.setup can generate bin execution file.
+entry_points in setuptools.setup can generate bin execution file, bugcount.

 </pre>